Andrej Lúčny

 He works at the Department of Applied Informatics, Faculty of Mathematics, Physics and Informatics, Comenius University in Bratislava, as a researcher in the field of cognitive robotics.
 His research focuses on the integration of artificial intelligence methods into real-time systems, and he has also achieved notable results in the field of computer vision.
 He is a co-founder of the civic association Robotika.SK, which is dedicated to the popularization of robotics, and a regular judge at the ISTROBOT mobile robot competition.
 In the past, he served as Head of Systems Development at MicroStep-MIS (monitoring information systems) and as a researcher at MicroEpsilon-Inspection (computer vision for inspection systems).

-Sign in to Spring ITAPA 2026
+Sign in to Autumn ITAPA 2026

 -